-- 12.1.1 The title of Distinguished Professor is reserved for those individuals who have exceeded all standards for Professor and have received recognition for their exceptional achievement in teaching and widely recognized achievement in either scholarship/creative activity or service. - 12.1.2 Unless exceptional circumstances apply, candidates for the title of Distinguished Professor must have held the rank of Professor for ten years.
+12.1.1 The title of Distinguished Professor is reserved for individuals who have exceeded all standards for Professor and have received university-wide and/or frequent recognition for their exceptional sustained achievement in teaching and nationally/internationally recognized achievement in either scholarship/creative activity or service.

-12.2 External Appointments

-Individuals who are not members of the University faculty may be appointed to the University at the rank of Distinguished Professor provided that they meet the criteria for Professor and Distinguished Professor as indicated above.

-12.3 Remuneration

-Upon recommendation by the President to the Board of Trustees, the Board will determine the appropriate salary adjustment upon conferral of the title and may grant other privileges commensurate with the candidate's qualifications and professional needs.

-12.4 Continuing Expectations

-In addition to continuing to meet the expectations of faculty at the rank of Professor, each recipient will be expected to engage actively in University service that has significant impact (reviewed in consultation with the Dean and/or Provost).
+- 12.1.2 Candidates must submit evidence of significant accomplishments that have been achieved since the last promotion or range adjustment, when documenting their consistently excellent performance.
+12.1.3 Unless exceptional circumstances apply, candidates for the title of Distinguished Professor must have held the rank of Professor for ten years. - 12.2 External Appointments Individuals who are not members of the University faculty may be appointed to the University at the rank of Distinguished Professor provided that they meet the criteria for Professor and Distinguished Professor as indicated above. - 12.3 Remuneration Upon recommendation by the President to the Board of Trustees, the Board will determine the appropriate salary adjustment upon conferral of the title and may grant other privileges commensurate with the candidate's qualifications and professional needs. - 12.4 Continuing Expectations In addition to continuing to meet the expectations of faculty at the rank of Professor, each recipient will be expected to engage actively in University service that has significant impact (reviewed in consultation with the Dean and/or Provost).

-13.00 CRITERIA FOR RANGE ADJUSTMENT
+13.0 CRITERIA FOR RANGE ADJUSTMENT

-In accordance with the Master Agreement, full-time faculty and library faculty members who meet or exceed the merit-based criteria established by the University are eligible to be considered for and may apply for a range adjustment within rank.
+In accordance with the Master Agreement, full-time tenured faculty and library faculty members who meet or exceed the merit-based criteria established by the University are eligible to be considered for and may apply for a range adjustment within rank.
 As established by the University, the following criteria must be met:

-- 13.1 The applicant is not making progress towards satisfying the stated criteria for promotion to the next rank. - 13.2 has not previously received a range adjustment within rank; - 13.3 presently exhibits, and has consistently demonstrated over the entire time since his/her last promotion: - 13.3.1 fulfillment of all expectations for faculty and library faculty responsibilities as specified in 2.0 of this Policy; - 13.3.2 exceptional teaching; and

-13.3.3 exceptional performance that is demonstrable of impact in either scholarship/creative activity or service.
+- 13.1 The applicant is currently not eligible for promotion due to insufficient progress in meeting the criteria required for promotion to the next rank. - 13.2 Has not previously received a range adjustment within rank; - 13.3 Presently exhibits, and has consistently demonstrated over the entire time since their last promotion: - 13.3.1 Fulfillment of all expectations for faculty and library faculty responsibilities as specified in 2.0 of this Policy; - 13.3.2 Exceptional teaching; and - 13.3.3 Exceptional performance that is demonstrable of impact in either scholarship/creative activity or service.